linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Diamond Lecture Slides.md

 # Suppose that no run is expected

 - Case A (no run)
-- Suppose everyone expects TerraUSD to survive, be worth $1 and be stable, and T<VS the value if it persists as a stable coin.
+- Suppose everyone expects TerraUSD to survive, be worth \$1 and be stable, and T<VS the value if it persists as a stable coin.
 - In this case the value of Luna (equity) is  $VS - T = 30 - 25 = 5 > 0$ .

 # Suppose that no run is expected

-One may convert Terra to Luna at  $1, but would have no reason to do so once the value of Terra is$ 1.
+One may convert Terra to Luna at  \$1, but would have no reason to do so once the value of Terra is\$ 1.

 - This is a self-fulfilling prophesy.
 - Then Terra USD is worth 25 and Luna (equity) is worth VS-T = 30-25 = 5.